musezen-ai/hackathon-demo/README.md

 ## Features

 Musezen is your personal art curator, designed to enhance your museum visits and art discovery experiences.
-Leveraging the Snowflake Arctic model, Musezen allows you to chat about various art styles and gain deeper insights into artworks.
+Leveraging Generative AI, Musezen allows you to chat about various art styles and gain deeper insights into artworks.
 Here's what you can do with Musezen:

 - **Chat About Art**: Start a conversation with Musezen about different art styles, artists, and historical contexts.
 Whether you're curious about Impressionism, Baroque, or modern art movements, Musezen has you covered.